 - After the paint has dried, sand all pieces with the sandpaper or eversand and wipe with the tack cloth.

-- Using the tracing paper, transfer paper and stylus, trace the pattern.
+- Using the tracing paper, transfer paper and stylus, trace the template.

 - Using a #4 flat/floater brush, base coat the face with Med.
 Flesh.
 When the first Coat of Med.
 Flesh is dry, apply a second coat.
 If the face looks like it needs another coat, remember to let the paint dry completely before putting on another.